DraftCall

 Head to Head

-Greg Dulcich vs Tyler Warren: Who Should You Start?
+Greg Dulcich vs Tyler Warren: The Full Breakdown

 Tyler Warren is the volume tight end in this matchup with 76 receptions for 817 yards, while Greg Dulcich profiles as a more touchdown-dependent spike play (1 scores on 26 catches).
 In weeks where Greg Dulcich finds the end zone he out-scores Tyler Warren, but the floor gap is real.